 Saudi Arabia’s economy is highly dependent on Fossil Fuel production and export as is it the biggest exporter of Oil and Gas in the world.
 Aside from the latter, the other industries in Saudi Arabia are Mining, Real Estate, Agriculture, and Automotive.

 According to Investopedia, as of September 2022, Saudi Arabia is part of the top 25 economies in the world.
 The country occupies the 18th spot in terms of Gross Domestic Product (GDP).
 The currency of Saudi Arabia is the Saudi Rial.
-One Saudi Rial is equivalent to 15.50 pesos.
+Depending on the currency exchange rate, One Saudi Rial is equivalent to 15.50 Philippine Pesos.

-Saudi Arabia is located 7,944 km west of Manila Philippines.
+Saudi Arabia is located 7,944 KM (4936.17 Miles) west of Manila Philippines.
 From Manila, it will take you 10 hours and 35 minutes to reach Riyadh by plane.

 Another overseas destination for Filipinos to find work is the United Arab Emirates.
 The country’s capital is Abu Dhabi but its most popular city is Dubai.
 UAE is the second country with the most number of OFWs.
 Roughly 250,000 (14.6%) OFWs have made UAE their second home.

 The United Arab Emirates is also reliant on Fossil Fuel production and export.
 However, the country was able to diversify its income to the following industries: Manufacturing, Retail Services, Tourism Services, Air Transportation, and Banking and Finance Services.
 According to the October 2022 data on oag.com, Dubai International Airport is the second busiest airport in the world surpassing Tokyo (Haneda) International Airport.